AnotherCodeArtist/CEPWare/README.md

 * Testing: Simulates a testing use case.
 * Timeout: Simulates a sensor timeout.

-Under "Sourcecode" you find the sourcecode of the Apache Flink Jobs which are written in Scala.
-It contains the following Jobs:
+Under "Sourcecode" you find the sourcecode of the Apache Flink Streaming Jobs which are written in Scala.
+It contains the same as the Application folder.
+The Sourcecode folder is intended if you want to look up code or develop it further.

-* MinMax
+# Setup
-* Fire
+To set up everything firstly install docker, python (and pip) and everything you optinally may need.
-* Test
+Secondly, pull this repo.
-* Timeout
+Thirdly, go to /Setup, open a shell (cmd/powershell/bash) and run `docker-compose up`.
+Wait till everything is up and running.
+The first docker compose up may take around 10 minutes with a solid connection.

-#Setup
+Thourthly, go to /Setup and run `python Setup-Script.py`

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/AnotherCodeArtist/CEPWare.svg?columns=all)](https://waffle.io/AnotherCodeArtist/CEPWare)